mdhiggins/sickbeard_mp4_automator/README.md

     - `output_format` = mp4/m4v (must be one of these 2, mov provides better compatability with iTunes/Apple, mp4 works better with other mobile devices)
     - `delete_original` = True/False
     - `relocate_moov` = True/False - relocates the MOOV atom to the beginning of the file for better streaming
-    - `ios-audio` = creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
-If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.
+    - `audio-codec` = set your desired audio codecs.
+May specificy multiple comma separated values (ex: ac3, aac).
+The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted.
     - `video-codec` = set your desired video codecs.
 May specificy multiple comma separated values (ex: h264, x264).
 The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted.
-    - `audio-codec` = set your desired audio codecs.
-May specificy multiple comma separated values (ex: ac3, aac).
-The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted.
+    - `ios-audio` = creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
+If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.
     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)
     - `audio-default-language` = If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
     - `subtitle-language` = same as audio-language but for subtitles
     - `subtitle-language-default` = same as audio-language-default but for subtitles
+    - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
+(Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)
     - `convert-mp4` = forces the script to reprocess and convert mp4 files as though they were mkvs.
 Good if you have old mp4's that you want to match your current codec configuration.
-    - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
-(Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)
     - `tagfile` = True/False - Enable or disable tagging file with appropriate metadata after encoding.

 SickBeard Installation Instructions
 --------------
-1. Open Sickbeard's config.ini in sickbeard and set your "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes (python C:\\Scripts\\postConversion.py).
-Make sure this is done while Sickbeard is not running or it will be reverted.
+1. Open SickBeard's config.ini in SickBeard and set your "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes (python C:\\Scripts\\postConversion.py).
+Make sure this is done while SickBeard is not running or it will be reverted.
 And make sure python is registered as an environment variable/PATH
 2. Set the SickBeard variables in autoProcess.ini:
-    - `host` = Sickbeard host address (localhost)
+    - `host` = SickBeard host address (localhost)
-    - `port` = sickbeard port (8081)
+    - `port` = SickBeard port (8081)
+    - `username` = Your username (if you have web authentication on, otherwise leave blank)
+    - `password` = Your password (if you have web authentication on, otherwise leave blank)
+    - `web_root` = The root path for the webpage (leave blank for default)
     - `ssl` = 0/1
-    - `api_key` = Set this to your sickbeard API key (options -> general, enable API in sickbeard to get this key)
+    - `api_key` = Set this to your SickBeard API key (options -> general, enable API in SickBeard to get this key)
-3. *OPTIONAL* - If you're using SAB, set your post processing script to sabToSickBeardWithConverter.py - this is not completely needed but gives the added benefit of doing the conversion from mkv to mp4 before Sickbeard sees the file in whatever folder you choose to download things to.
-It saves having to put in all the API information as well, and prevents the one additional refresh needed normally to have sickbeard see the properly converted file.
+3. *OPTIONAL* - If you're using SAB, set your post processing script to sabToSickBeardWithConverter.py - this is not completely needed but gives the added benefit of doing the conversion from mkv to mp4 before SickBeard sees the file in whatever folder you choose to download things to.
+It saves having to put in all the API information as well, and prevents the one additional refresh needed normally to have SickBeard see the properly converted file.
 That being said the postConversion script can handle everything on its own, so this step is just for the added benefits listed.

 CouchPotato Support
 --------------